 Can You Substitute Milk For Sour Cream Instead?

-Yes you can substitute the sour cream for all milk.
+Yes, you can substitute the sour cream for all milk.
 But you won’t get that “tang” associated with sour cream.
 Also, the milk quantity is really just a starting point.
-You can add more milk for thinner potatoes and add less milk for thicker mashed potatoes.
+You can add more milk for thinner potatoes or less milk for thicker mashed potatoes.
 If you have left over sour cream you can use it for my Classic Crumb Cake Recipe which is a fantastic coffee cake for holiday entertaining!

 Can You use Heavy Cream in Mashed Potatoes?

-I wouldn’t recommend using heaving cream for mashed potatoes, unless you cut it with some milk.
-Heavy cream will make the mashed potatoes heavier.
+I wouldn't recommend using heaving cream for mashed potatoes, unless you cut it with some milk, because heavy cream will make the mashed potatoes even heavier.
 It also makes them thicker too!
-So if you over do it with the heavy cream you’ll end up with mashed potatoes that resemble wallpaper paste!
-So easy does it!

 Then add freshly cracked pepper.
 Freshly ground pepper is really so much better than already ground pepper because you will get more "pepper flavor".